 Screenshot of the WordPress editor

 Now I don’t want to pretend as if there weren’t any cases where WordPress is the only real option – there definitely are.
 If, for example, you want to run a website with a searchable database for real estate offerings.
 It’s also a great choice if you need a complex member area.
 You can find some tips on WordPress solutions in our Beginner’s Guide to WordPress.

 However, if you really want to use WordPress but not got hung up by all these technical issues, WordPress.com might be the solution for you.
 WordPress.com is the hosted version of the software.
 But do check out the ins and outs as it can become quite costly if you need advanced features and plugins.
 It works much more like a website builder and is easier to manage.
 But do make sure you understand the differences between a website builder and a CMS:

 The Principal Difference between WordPress and a Website Builder

-Imagine just letting your website sit around for a year without ever editing its content.
-After a year, the WordPress.org CMS version is old and probably susceptible to hacking.
-Most website builders, on the other hand, are silently updated and maintained behind the scenes by the provider.
+Most site builders, on the other hand, are silently updated and maintained behind the scenes by the provider.
 As long as your password is secure, you have almost nothing to fear.

 But how does a website builder work exactly?

 Website builders have become powerful tools over the past few years.
 They mainly focus on classic websites, both with or without a blog.
-But that’s not all: most of them also let you create an online store in an intuitive and visual way.
-One of the advantages is the one-stop-shop concept – hosting, domain, and website editor all from the same provider.
-They are also easy-to-use tools that will let you create your online store in an intuitive and visual way.
+But that’s not all: most of them also let you add ecommerce features in an intuitive and visual way.
+One of the advantages is the one-stop-shop concept – web hosting, domain, and website editor all from the same provider.

-Creating a website with a website builder usually entails the following steps:
+Creating a website with one of the best website builders usually entails the following steps: